Genevieve: Later life and death

 Genevieve was also involved in two major construction projects in Paris.
 She had a strong devotion to Saint Denis of Paris, the city's first bishop, and wanted to build a basilica in his honour in 475, even though the local priests had few resources.
 She told them to go to the bridge of Paris, where they found an abandoned lime kiln, which provided the building materials for the basilica.
 After praying all night, one of the priests promised to raise the funds needed to hire workers, and carpenters donated their time to gather wood and other resources.
 When the workers ran out of water to drink, Genevieve prayed and made the sign of the cross over a vessel, and water was miraculously provided.
 The basilica was later called the Priory of Saint Denis de Strata.
 Genevieve collaborated with Clothilde, the wife of Clovis I, to bring about his conversion to Christianity; shortly before her death, Genevieve convinced him to build the Basilica of the Holy Apostles, dedicated to Saint Peter and Saint Paul, which was completed after the year 500.
-After Genevieve's death, in recognition of her part in Clovis' conversion, Clothilde was able to honour her grave.
+After Genevieve's death, in recognition of her part in Clovis's conversion, Clothilde was able to honour her grave.

 Genevieve's vita states that "she passed over in ripe old age, full of virtue"; she died at the age of 82.
 After her death, she was enshrined in the Basilica of the Holy Apostles, which she helped build.
-She was buried next to members of Clovis' family and she was considered a protector of the royal family.
+She was buried next to members of Clovis's family, and she was considered a protector of the royal family.
 Miracles started occurring at the basilica immediately following her internment there; her vita records the earliest ones.
 Her entombment at the basilica helped Genevieve gain prestige; soon after her death, her tomb became a pilgrimage site.
 Genevieve's vita states, about the basilica, "A triple portico adjoins the church, with pictures of Patriarchs and Prophets, Martyrs and Confessors to the faith in ancient times from pages of history books".
 Healings took place at her shrine after Genevieve's death; oil that was kept in the Abbey of Saint Genevieve, which was built early in the 6th century, was reported to heal blindness as late as the 9th century.
-Additional miracles experienced by pilgrims to her shrine were recorded into the 14th century.
+Additional miracles experienced by pilgrims to her shrine were recorded in the 14th century.
 Similar to the miracles that occurred during Genevieve's lifetime, there were reports of miracles such as the healing of eye disease, paralysis, the plague, and high fever.